-So I searched the internet, read many forums and really look for the best advice I could find about the pipes.
-This post is where I gathered all the ideas and tips I could fine and tell you what really worked for me.
+So I searched the internet, read many forums, and really look for the best advice I could find about the pipes.
+This post is where I gathered all the ideas and tips I could find and tell you what really worked for me.

 What Really Works to Quiet Your ATV